climatiq/python-oefdb-sdk/README.md

 oefdb_df_under_review = oefdb.import_from_github(pr=123)
 ```

 2. Use Python to review the data, comparing it to the main revision data as necessary.
-For instance, you can use [DataFrame.compare](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.compare.html) to compare differences.
 3. Add review comments via the GitHub UI as necessary and approve when discussions are resolved.

 ## Development